mikepcarlos/module-1-code-challenge-round-2-dumbo-web-080618-complete-this-challenge-1535117394/README.md

 ### WATCHLISTING

-_A Watchlisting object represents that an individual user has added a particular movie to their watchlist and rated it. **It is not the full LIST, but a LISTING.**_
+_A Watchlisting object represents that an individual user has added a particular movie to their watchlist and rated it. **It is not the full LIST, but a single LISTING.**_

 + Watchlisting.all
   + returns all of watchlistings